Gilbert Livingston (1690–1746): Early life

-Livingston was born on April 3, 1690 in Albany in the Province of New York, a part of British America.
+Livingston was born on April 3, 1690, in Albany in the Province of New York, a part of British America.
 He was a younger son of Alida (née Schuyler) Van Rensselaer Livingston and Robert Livingston the Elder, the first Lord of Livingston Manor who amassed one of the largest fortunes in 17th-century New York.
 Among his large immediate family were Johannes Livingston (who predeceased their father), Margaret (née Livingston) Vetch (wife of Samuel Vetch, the Royal Governor of Nova Scotia); Philip Livingston, 2nd Lord of Livingston Manor, Robert Livingston of Clermont, and Joanna Livingston (wife of Cornelius Gerrit Van Horne).

-His father was born in Scotland before the family was exiled to Rotterdam, in the Dutch Republic; later sailing for North America where he became a prominent colonial official, fur trader, and businessman who was granted a patent to 160,000 acres (650 km²/ 250 sq mi) along the Hudson River that was confirmed by royal charter of George I in 1715.
+His father was born in Scotland before the family was exiled to Rotterdam, in the Dutch Republic; later sailing for North America where he became a prominent colonial official, fur trader, and businessman who was granted a patent to 160,000 acres (650 km2/ 250 sq mi) along the Hudson River that was confirmed by royal charter of George I in 1715.
 His mother, the widow of Nicholas Van Rensselaer, was the daughter of Philip Pieterse Schuyler, vice-director of Fort Orange and sister of Pieter Schuyler, the mayor of Albany and acting Governor of the Province of New York.
 Pieter's daughter, his maternal cousin Margarita Schuyler, married his paternal cousin, Robert Livingston the Younger.

 Career

 Livingston's parents sent him to study with the Rev. Solomon Stoddard, the pastor of the Congregationalist Church in Northampton, Massachusetts Bay Colony.
 However, Gilbert chose a career in trade, becoming a surveyor and then a merchant.
 His father helped him by employing him as his surveyor and then as his commercial agent.

 In 1717, his father helped him and his business partner, Francis Harison (later Recorder of New York City), to purchase "the farm of the New York City liquor excise."
-In 1720, his father convinced Governor William Burnet to appoint Gilbert to the positions of registrar of the Court of Chancery, the highest court in New York, and county clerk of Ulster, where they lived off his wife's inheritence.
-By 1721, however, Livingston and Harison were was not able to pay the British government the what they owed from the customs farm, so he was forced to sell some of his wife's inherited property and seek his father's help.
+In 1720, his father convinced Governor William Burnet to appoint Gilbert to the positions of registrar of the Court of Chancery, the highest court in New York, and county clerk of Ulster, where they lived off his wife's inheritance.
+By 1721, however, Livingston and Harison were not able to pay the British government what they owed from the customs farm, so he was forced to sell some of his wife's inherited property and seek his father's help.
 The elder Livingston paid his debts and successfully sought the assistance of Governor Burnet to extricate Gilbert from his financial issues.

 When his brother inherited the Manor in 1728, Gilbert gave up trade and took over Robert's seat representing the Manor in the New York General Assembly, serving until 1738, when he was succeeded by his nephew, Robert Livingston, later the 3rd Lord of Livingston Manor.